Linking Documents in an Editor Widget

 Note: You may, alternatively, place your cursor where you would like the link to appear and enter the text to be linked after you click the Insert Document Link button, using the Text field that appears.

-8. Locate the desired folder/document and click the Insert button related to the document you wish to link: Insert Document Link Related Documents Dialog Box Insert Button.
+8. Locate the desired folder/document and click the Insert button related to the document you wish to link: Related document management interface showing folders and highlighted 'INSERT' options for adding content.

-9. Review the link text (if you already selected it) or enter your desired link text, including the appropriate document extension, in the Text field: Insert Document Link Dialog Box Text Field.
+9. Review the link text (if you already selected it) or enter your desired link text, including the appropriate document extension, in the Text field: Dialog box displaying the document URL, highlighted display text, and options for insertion.

 • Open in new tab: Click this checkbox to open your document in a new tab (recommended)

-10. Click the Insert button of the Insert Document Link dialog box: Insert Document Link Dialog Box Insert Button.
+10. Click the Insert button of the Insert Document Link dialog box: Insert link highlighted for inserting a linked document into the editor widget.

 11. Click the Done Editing button to exit the Editor widget and view your link: Done Editing Button.